MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Code-based evaluators

 Sometimes a large language model isn't needed for certain evaluation metrics.
 This is when code-based evaluators can give you the flexibility to define metrics based on functions or callable class.
-You can create your own code-based evaluator, for example, with a simple Python class that calculates the length of an answer in `answer_length.py` under directory `answer_len/`:
+You can build your own code-based evaluator, for example, by creating a simple Python class that calculates the length of an answer in `answer_length.py` under directory `answer_len/`:

 ```python
 class AnswerLengthEvaluator: